HitzeD/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+    ### PropTypes are used for verifying the proper 'type' is being passed through.
+Without it, a dev could break the app by passing the incorrect type through.

 - [ ] Describe a life-cycle event in React?
+    ### `Constructor => render() => componentDidMount?
+A lifecycle is the way in which React works through itself.
+Starting with Birth(mounting), then into Growth(updating), finally there is Death(unmount).

 - [ ] Explain the details of a Higher Order Component?
+    ### A HOC is a component that is really good at one thing, and is pure, that receives components and does they're one thing really well to that component for rendering.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+    ### ReactStrap, Styled-componenets, and Classnames.
+ReactStrap and styled components are outside libraies that assist (in a way like bootstrap) to style components, while class names can become messy and styles can bleed into other components

 ## Project Setup